 California Water Quality Monitoring Council Members

-Council Chair, Karen Mogus, Deputy Director, State Water Board
+Council Chair, Phil Crader, Deputy Director, State Water Board

-Karen Mogus is the Deputy Director for the State Water Board’s Division of Water Quality and is responsible for statewide water quality planning, policy development and implementation, statewide permitting, and establishing consistency among the nine Regional Water Quality Control Boards.
-Prior to joining the Division of Water Quality, Ms. Mogus served as the Assistant Deputy Director of the Division of Drinking Water where she directed the development of a regulatory framework for potable reuse of recycled water, worked to address drinking water quality issues in disadvantaged communities, and led the review of the state’s environmental laboratory accreditation program.
-She also has served as Director of the State Water Board’s Office of Information Management and Analysis and spent 10 years at the Central Valley Regional Water Board working on a variety of water quality control and assessment programs.
+Phil Crader is the Deputy Director for the State Water Board’s Division of Water Quality and is responsible for statewide water quality planning, policy development and implementation, statewide permitting, and establishing consistency among the nine Regional Water Quality Control Boards.
+Phil served as the Assistant Deputy Director of the Division of Water Quality’s Surface Water Branch for 10 years.
+Prior to that, he managed the permitting and licensing section in the Division of Water Rights.
+Phil also spent his early Water Board career managing water quality monitoring in the San Joaquin Valley at the Central Valley Regional Water Board.
+Phil brings a wealth of experience in managing water quality and water rights programs working with a wide range of stakeholders, CalEPA and the board members.

 Greg Gearheart, P.E.